 Absolutely!
 The mission of the International Club is to promote a multicultural exchange of perspectives between international and American college community members.
 The club provides both a support system and leadership opportunities for students, and is responsible for planning various activities and outings.
 International and American students alike are encouraged to make informal presentations to the club describing their native lands, examining unique features of their cultures, and offering personal insights on important social and political issues.

 Does Gettysburg College offer any graduate level programs?+

 No, Gettysburg is an entirely undergraduate institution.
 Gettysburg does, however, provide its students with solid preparation for graduate and professional schools through Pre-Law and Pre-Health Professions Advising as well as a stellar Center for Career Development.

-What is the institutional code for Gettysburg College for the SAT and TOEFL exam?+
+What is the institutional code for Gettysburg College for the SAT, TOEFL, and ACT exam?+

 Is there an application fee for international students?+